microsoft/vscode-docs/docs/remote/troubleshooting.md

 - using password authentication,
 - using an SSH key with a passphrase when the [SSH Agent](#setting-up-the-ssh-agent) is not running or accessible

 you need to enable the `remote.SSH.showLoginTerminal` setting in VS Code.
-This setting causes the terminal to be shown whenever VS Code runs an SSH command.
-Enter your auth code, password, or passphrase when this happens.
+This setting displays the terminal whenever VS Code runs an SSH command.
+You can enter your auth code, password, or passphrase when this happens.

 A convenient way to work around this is to enable the `ControlMaster` feature that tells OpenSSH to run multiple SSH sessions over a single connection.
 To enable `ControlMaster`: